 - Create a network of leaders in geoscience education and cognitive science who can increase the geoscience communities' understanding of the roles of the affective domain in teaching and learning.

-Workshop activities will include large and small group discussions, demonstrations, and planning/writing sessions.
+Workshop activities will include presentations about energy science and policy, demonstrations of teaching methods, large and small group discussions, and planning/writing sessions.
 Instructional materials and other information will be organized and compiled as collections of digital resources for use in the Earth Sciences throughout the world.

-This workshop is one of the 2006-2007 emerging themes offerings which are designed to move critical ideas and concepts into the mainstream of geoscience education.
+This workshop is one of the 2000-2009 emerging themes offerings which are designed to move critical ideas and concepts into the mainstream of geoscience education.
 Participants are sought who are leaders in the field and are committed to participating in follow-on activities.
-For further information of emerging theme workshops, potential follow-on activities, and action plans investigate our general description of these workshops or examples from last year's Teaching with Visualizations and Geology and Human Health workshops.
+For further information of emerging theme workshops, potential follow-on activities, and action plans investigate our general description of these workshops or examples from recent workshops such as The Role of Metacognition in Teaching Geoscience, Teaching about the Early Earth and Urban Students, Urban Issues.

-The workshop will begin on Sunday afternoon, Feb.
-11, 2007 at 5:00 PM and will end after dinner on Tuesday, Feb.
-13. Participants must attend all sessions.
+The workshop will begin on Sunday afternoon, May 17, 2009 and will end after dinner on Tuesday, May 19.
+Participants must attend all sessions.
+The field trip is optional and will be held on Wednesday, May 20.

 Participants are expected to: